Polaris: For High School Students with Dyslexia

 • Wheeler Peer Supporters meet with students periodically over the course of the year as part of the orientation to Upper School.

-• Mathematics: A Math Placement test determines which Wheeler Math class a Polaris student will take.
+• Mathematics: A math placement test determines which Wheeler math class a Polaris student will take.

 • Languages: Polaris students are encouraged to take Latin for its multi-sensory approach and positive impacts on vocabulary acquisition, but students may also elect to take Spanish.